MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 Find one appropriate for your device and operating system.
 Stick to the _software encoders_ area.
 There is also a _hardware encoder_ list, but based on the diagram on the page, that won't be needed unless you have a mixing desk or some fancy setup of mics and cameras.

-I like the look of the first one on the list, as it works on macOS, Windows and Linux and is free and open source.
+I like the look of the first one on the list, as it works on macOS, Windows, and Linux, and is free and open source.

 * [Open Broadcaster Software ®](https://obsproject.com/ "Open Broadcaster Software®️")